Luguelín Santos

 Luguelín Miguel Santos Aquino (born 12 November 1992) is a Dominican sprinter, who specialises in the 400 m.
-He was the silver medallist in the event at the 2012 London Olympics at the age of eighteen.
+He was the silver medallist in the event at the 2012 London Olympics at the age of nineteen.
 His personal best is 44.11 seconds.

 Santos emerged with two gold medals at the 2010 Summer Youth Olympics and made his senior breakthrough at the 2011 Pan American Games, taking individual and relay silver medals with Dominican national record times.
-He won his country's first medal at the World Junior Championships in Athletics by winning the 400 m title in 2012.
 He belongs to the Dominican olympic program CRESO.

 Career

 Early life

 Born in Bayaguana to Juan Santos Santos (a lift operator) and Irma Aquino Mejia (a housewife), Luguelín Santos's upbringing was marked by poverty.
 His older cousin, Celia Aquino, suggested that he and his brother, Juander, start competing in athletics as she did.
 He began running in 2002, although he ran barefoot, as he had no shoes and he was often hungry.
 There was no running track near where he lived in Monte Plata Province, so he trained at the local baseball stadium instead.
 He initially tried long distances, then moved down to middle distances, before finally settling on the 400 m at the age of fourteen.

 In 2008, the fourteen-year-old Santos ran the 400 m in 53 seconds and he decided to take the sport seriously after running at the national schools championships.
 His performances attracted the attention of José Ludwig Rubio, a Dominican coach and former president of the national association.
 The following year he ran a personal best of 47.58 seconds and made his international debut at the 2009 Pan American Junior Athletics Championships.
 He was eliminated in the first round of the 400 m and was impressed at the speed of fellow Caribbean athlete Rondell Bartholomew.
 He broke his first national junior record at the competition as part of the Dominican 4×400 metres relay team, running a time of 3:13.18 minutes.
 A visa problem caused him to miss out on the 2009 World Youth Championships in Athletics.

 The 2010 season saw him win further accolades as he ran a Dominican youth and junior record time of 46.19 seconds in June and a week later won the silver medal at the 2010 Central American and Caribbean Junior Championships.
 Held at Santo Domingo's Estadio Olímpico Félix Sánchez, Santos also won a relay bronze and knocked two and half seconds off the national junior record.
 Stepping up to the global stage, he came sixth in the final at the 2010 World Junior Championships in Athletics then achieved his first major victories at the Youth Olympic Games in Singapore, taking the 400 m and sprint medley relay titles.